-IIT-JEE is has been a most challenging and competitive exam as it assess the aptitude and analytical, logical and reasoning skills of students.
+IIT-JEE is has been a most challenging and competitive exam as it assesses the aptitude and analytical, logical and reasoning skills of students.

 JEE exam is conducted at two levels: JEE Main and JEE Advanced.